-In 2006 thirteen New Jersey counties were classified as non-attainment areas.
+On April 5, 2005, thirteen New Jersey counties were classified as non-attainment areas.
 Non-attainment classification is given to an area that exceeds the air quality standard or contributes to the exceedance of that standard.
-In order to determine if the PM^{2.5} annual standard is met, the average of 12 consecutive quarters of valid data within 3 calendar years is compared to 15 vg/m3.
-Data from sampling years 2001-2003 was used to make these designations.
+In order to determine if the PM{2.5} annual standard is met, the average of 12 consecutive quarters of valid data within 3 calendar years is compared to 15 μ g/m3.